ejwillemse/BAN313/chapter6.md

   pStockOut <- nStockOut/n
 }

-# 3. Calculate and compare the median stock-out rates over 10000 simulations of producing 150 products and 160 products per day over 30 days with random orders and a starting inventory level of 120 products.
-Assign your answers to `pStockoutMedian_150` and `pStockoutMedian_160`
+# 3. Calculate and compare the median stock-out rates over 1000 simulations of producing 150 products day over 30 days with random orders and a starting inventory level of 120 products and 1000 simulation of producing 160 products day over 30 days with random orders and a starting inventory level of 120 products.
+Assign your answers to `pStockoutMedian_150` and `pStockoutMedian_160`.

-pStockOutSimulations_150 <- rep(NA, 10000)
+pStockOutSimulations_150 <- rep(NA, 1000)
-for(i in 1:10000)
+for(i in 1:1000)
 {
   pStockOutSimulations_150[i] <- inventorySimulation(...)
 }
 hist(pStockOutSimulations_150)
 pStockoutMedian_150 <-

-pStockOutSimulations_160 <- rep(NA, 10000)
+pStockOutSimulations_160 <- rep(NA, 1000)
-for(i in 1:10000)
+for(i in 1:1000)
 {
   pStockOutSimulations_160[i] <- inventorySimulation(...)
 }